devonwarmack/udemy/ch-5-bootstrap/README.md

 * Scrollspy

-* allows for quick access and informartion as to where user is on webpage.
+* allows for quick access and information as to where user is on webpage.

 ___